NextGenSec-Github/Security-Engineering/Network Security/IDS-IPS/Snort/What is Snort?.md

 Snort, developed by Sourcefire, is a powerful open-source Intrusion Detection and Prevention System (IDPS) that plays a pivotal role in enhancing network security.
 It provides real-time traffic analysis, packet logging, and signature-based detection to identify and prevent a wide range of security threats.

+## NOTE:
+- A lot of the docs in this Snort folder are referenced and taken from the Official Snort Documentation over here: [Official Snort Documentation](https://docs.snort.org/intro)

 ## Key Features

 ### 1. **Packet Sniffing:**